amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 * You can choose to use an external databaes providing the 'externalDb' details.
 * You can omit the Enforcer and Kube-Enforcer components by removing them from the CR.

-**AquaKubeEnforcer** is used to deploy the KubeEnforcer in any cluster.
-Please see the example [CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquakubeenforcer_cr.yaml)
+**AquaKubeEnforcer CRD** is used to deploy the KubeEnforcer in any cluster.
+Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquakubeenforcer_cr.yaml) for the listing of all fields and configurrtions.
 * You need to provide a token to identify the KubeEnforcer
 * You can set the target gateway using the **config.gateway_address** property
 * You can choose to deploy a different version of the KubeEnforcer by setting the **image.tag** property

-**AquaEnforcer**
-is used to deploy the AquaEnforcer in any cluster.
-Please see the example [CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml)
+**AquaEnforcer CRD** is used to deploy the AquaEnforcer in any cluster.
+Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml) for the listing of all fields and configurrtions.
 * You need to provide a token to identify the AquaEnforcer
 * You can set the target gateway using the **gateway.host** and **gateway.port** properties
 * You can choose to deploy a different version of the AquaEnforcer by setting the **image.tag** property

-****

-* You can instruct the Aqua CSP CR to automatically deploy the Enforcer by setting the "enforcer" and "enforcerMode" properties in the CR file.
-* You can also instruct the Aqua CSP CR to automatically deploy the KubeEnforcer by setting the "kubeEnforcer" property in the CR file (with "registry" and "tag").
-* If you want to deploy the Enforcers manually, you will need to first get a security token.
-Access Aqua console and create a new Enforcer Group.
-Copy the group's "token" and use it in the AquaEnforcer/AquaKubeEnforcer CR (see the example below).
+**AquaScanner CRD** is used to deploy the AquaScanner in any cluster.
+Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquascanner_cr.yaml) for the listing of all fields and configurrtions.
-* You can instruct the Aqua CSP CR to automatically deploy a Route by setting the "route" property to "true".
+* You need to set the target Aqua server using the **logic.host** property
-* The default service type for the console and gateway is ClusterIP.
-You can change this to a different service type.
+* You need to provide the **login.username** and **login.password** to authnticate to the Aqua server
-* You can choose to deploy a different version of Aqua CSP by setting the "version" property or change the image "tag".
+* You can choose to deploy a different version of the AquaScanner by setting the **image.tag** property

+## Examples ##
-#### Example: Deploying Aqua CSP
+#### Example : Deploying Aqua CSP

 Here is an example of a simple deployment:
 ```yaml